hashgraph/hedera-sdk-js/CONFIGURATION.md

 # Introduction

-The packages of the JS SDK support loading of configuration from an .env file or via the environment.
-You can also configure the client.
-This document will explain the settings for both of these configuration.
+The JS SDK package supports loading of configuration from an .env file or via the environment.
+You can use these environmental variables to configure the client.
+This document will explain the environmental variables needed and the client configuration.

 # Table of content